 Advantages and Disadvantages of NoSQL Databases

 Like every technology, NoSQL has some merits and demerits.
 Let’s have a look at the advantages and disadvantages of NoSQL databases.

-- NoSQL databases come with high scalability, and they can load data faster than a relational database.
+- NoSQL databases come with high scalability, and they can load data faster than relational databases.

-- The cost of a NoSQL database is also low as compared to a relational database.
+- The cost of a NoSQL database is also low compared to a relational database.